2020PB/police-brutality/all-locations.md

 ### Police shoot non-violent protester in the head | May 30th

-Here, a non-violent protester can be seen standing perfectly still when he is hit directly in the head by a rubber bullet and knocked to the floor.
+Here, a non-violent protester can be seen standing perfectly still when he is hit directly in the head by a bean bag round and knocked to the floor.

 In the aftermath other protesters help the victim who is bleeding from a large head wound.
 Further reports state the victim was hospitalized

-tags: bean-bag, child, less-lethal, protester, rubber-bullet, shoot
+tags: bean-bag, child, less-lethal, protester, shoot

 id: tx-austin-3